-Often thought of as a one-on-one experience, mentoring is also very effective within a group experience because the group offers opportunities not otherwise available.
+Often thought of as a one-on-one experience, mentoring is really a way of being with students.
+A mentoring orientation is also very effective within a group experience, because the group offers opportunities not otherwise available.

 Success in group communications gives students confidence in assuming responsibility for their actions, and when they’re given opportunities to understand their actions they can learn that their actions can bring negative as well as positive responses.
 These are avenues of learning in which students and mentors/teachers can explore many choices before a real problem develops.

-When we help students understand this, we provide a pathway that leads them to become less prejudiced, and to the realization that we all have very similar feelings and that everyone wants their feelings respected, not hurt.
+When we help students understand how their actions (and inactions) affect others, we provide a pathway that leads them to become less prejudiced, and to the realization that we all have very similar feelings and that everyone wants their feelings respected, not hurt.

 Viewing divisive attitudes and behaviors as misunderstandings provides us with a positive way to address them.
 Misunderstandings and mistakes are part of the process of growing and learning.
 When we understand prejudice or aggression as a mistake stemming from ignorance, we can emphasize the ability to change.
 Students will learn through new perspectives and better choices.